 Overview of AI in China

 Since the start of the 21st century, China has experienced rapid development in the artificial intelligence (AI) industry, becoming a major player on the global stage.
 In 2018, China accounted for 22 percent of global AI-related patents and was second only to the United States in AI research output.
-In addition, it had invested more than US$7bn in AI during 2016–2018 according to MIT Technology Review.
+In addition, it had invested more than US$7bn in AI during 2016–2018 according to MIT Technology Overview.

 Today, AI is applied in various industries such as manufacturing, retail, automotive, healthcare and finance.
 Chinese tech corporations have developed IT solutions that are among the leading ones worldwide — facial recognition systems and e-commerce platforms like Alibaba or JD.com are just some examples.
 This supports massive amounts of data collection, which is an important tool for building powerful AI algorithms.
 Consequently, Chinese enterprises created a strong foundation for further development in this field and can be expected to further increase their share on the world market.